quiltt/quiltt-js/CONTRIBUTING.md

 5. **Create a changeset** by running `pnpm changeset` and following the prompts.
 All packages are on fixed versioning, so a changeset on any one package bumps all of them.
 See [RELEASING.md](RELEASING.md) for more details.
 6. **Commit your changes.** Use clear and descriptive commit messages.
 Include the generated changeset file.
 7. **Push your changes** to your fork on GitHub.
-8. **Submit a pull request** against the `main` branch of `quiltt-js`.
+8. **Submit a pull request** against the `main` branch of `quiltt-sdks`.
 Provide a clear description of the changes and any relevant issue numbers.

 #### Code Review Process